This topic describes the configuration settings for FTP monitors. You can change the monitoring locations, run intervals, timeouts and other settings.

-If you use private locations, please send the certificate to SmartBear Support, along with your API monitor name, location name, and also your company name and customer ID from the > Account screen.
+If you use private locations (Private Node Server or InSite), please send the certificate to SmartBear Support, along with your API monitor name, location name, and also your company name and customer ID from the > Settings > Account screen.
 You will be informed when the certificate is in place.
 After that you can do a test on demand to verify the monitor.

 You need to specify the FTP Username and FTP Password if your FTP server requires authentication, or if Attempt file upload to FTP server is selected.
 In the latter case, the specified user must have read/write permissions on your FTP server.

 For anonymous access, use anonymous as the user name.
 Any password should work, but it is common to use the password guest or your email address.
 Some FTP servers explicitly require passwords in the form of an email address.

 Select one or more locations to monitor you FTP server from.
 For details, see Selecting Locations for Monitoring.

 On this tab, you can view and edit monitor blackouts.
 Blackouts are time periods when the monitor either does not run or does not send alerts on errors.
 To learn how to create blackouts, see Scheduling Monitor Blackouts.

 Existing blackouts are displayed in a table with the following columns:

 The blackout status: Scheduled or Past.
 The column is shown if the Hide Past Blackouts check box is cleared.

 What is disabled during the blackout – the Monitor itself, or just Alerts from this monitor.

 Optional blackout notes.
 For one-time blackouts only.